Miniature Railroad & Village: History

 Bowdish soon began setting up and exhibiting his railroad yearly at Christmas time in his house.
 Each year there would be a different theme, such as White Christmas or Indian Summer.
 The railroad spanned the entire second floor, and no admission fee was ever charged.
 Thousands of people saw it over the years, some coming from other countries.
 A combination of a flood nearly destroying his stored models, and his insurance company refusing to cover the crowds anymore, forced Charles to begin searching for a new home for his work.
 He originally offered it to Brookville, but the town declined.

 Eventually he offered it to the Buhl Planetarium and Institute of Popular Science in Pittsburgh (renamed Buhl Science Center in the 1970s).
 The Buhl offered him space, and the exhibit opened there on December 1, 1954, and ran until December 31.
 During the 31-day period, figures showed that 23,885 visitors viewed the layout.
 It was originally 14' X 14', and was called The Great Christmastown Railroad.
 It was renamed The Miniature Railroad & Village in 1957.
 The exhibit was an instant hit, and was and still is one of the major holiday attractions in Pittsburgh.
 The MRRV was in the basement, and the queue would at times extend out the front door and around the block, and the wait would be four hours long.

 Eventually the dates it was open would be the first weekend of November to the last weekend of February.
 It was then torn down and stored until the next year because the space had to be used for the annual science fair.

 On January 1, 1987, the Buhl officially became a part of the Carnegie Museums of Pittsburgh.
 The Buhl staff had been wanting to expand the science center so they could bring in large travelling exhibits, and create more of their own.
-Joining the Carnegie allowed them to have the resources to do it.
-Buhl closed on August 31, 1991, and Carnegie Science Center opened on October 5, 1991.
+Joining the Carnegie Museums of Pittsburgh allowed them to have the resources to do it.
+Buhl closed on August 31, 1991, and Kamin Science Center opened on October 5, 1991.

 A whole new building allowed the museum to dedicate a room just to the MRRV.
-The new and expanded Miniature Railroad & Village opened in the Fall of 1992.
+The new and expanded Miniature Railroad & Village opened in fall 1992.